-Task 1: Cyanotoxin monitoring at Middle River
+Cyanotoxin monitoring at Middle River (MDM) for 12 months

 We will continue to measure cyanotoxins at the Middle River site (MDM).
 Cyanotoxins will be measured with discrete water samples and solid phase adsorption toxin tracking (SPATT) samplers.
 The MDM station is currently equipped with a YSI EXO (water temperature, specific conductance, turbidity, pH, dissolved oxygen, chlorophyll-a/BGA), a SUNA nitrate analyzer, and a bbe Fluoroprobe (Table 1).